 - Windows Server 2012 R2 or later

 - 3 GB of disk space for each user profile (recommended)

 For complete guidance on how to deploy the Teams desktop app on VDI, see Teams for Virtualized Desktop Infrastructure.

 Clean up and redeployment procedure

-- Uninstall Teams App installed for every user profile.
+- Uninstall the Teams app installed for every user profile.
 For more information, see Uninstall Microsoft Teams.

 - Redeploy the MSI package to that particular computer.

-You can use our Microsoft Teams deployment clean up script to accomplish steps 1 and 2 via SCCM.
+You can also use our Teams deployment clean up script to complete steps 1 and 2.

 Disable auto launch for the MSI installer

 If you run the MSI manually, be sure to run it with elevated permissions.
-Even if you run it as an administrator, without running it with elevated permissions, the installer will not be able to configure the option to disable auto start.
+Even if you run it as an administrator, without running it with elevated permissions, the installer won't be able to configure the option to disable auto start.